The Initial Public Offerings Law Review: Cayman Islands

 Listing on an international exchange

 The precise steps and timetable for a listing on an international stock exchange are largely dictated by the requirements of the relevant exchange, and any related share offering timetable.
-The role of Cayman Islands counsel is to work closely with lead counsel in the relevant listing jurisdiction and will typically be involved with:
+The role of Cayman Islands counsel is to work closely with lead counsel in the relevant listing jurisdiction.
+They will typically be involved with:

 - any pre-listing restructuring of the business group that may be required for the purposes of the listing;